 The Kontinental Hockey League is an international tournament created to further the development of hockey throughout Russia and other nations across Europe and Asia.
 The decision to establish the League was formally made in February of 2008.
-On the 27th of March, 2008, following extensive preparations and negotiations, the Russian Hockey Federation (RHF) officially transferred to the KHL the rights to host the national championship for three years.
-The third such three-year agreement (signed by the FHR and KHL on the 26th of June, 2014) is currently in force.
-The KHL Championship also determines the champion of Russia – this accolade is awarded to the highest-placed Russian club on completion of the First Stage of the Championship.
+On the 27th of March, 2008, following extensive preparations and negotiations, the Russian Ice Hockey Federation (RIHF) officially transferred to the KHL the rights to host the national championship for three years.
+The four-year agreement (signed by the RIHF and KHL on the 29th of April, 2017) is currently in force.
+The KHL Championship also determines the champion of Russia – this accolade is awarded to the highest-placed Russian club on completion of the Second Stage of the Championship.

-The League is divided into two Conferences, Eastern and Western, and into four Divisions, which are named in honor of famous players and coaches: Vsevolod Bobrov, Anatoly Tarasov, Valery Kharlamov and Arkady Chernyshev.
+The League is divided into two Conferences, East and West, and into four Divisions, which are named in honor of famous players and coaches: Vsevolod Bobrov, Anatoly Tarasov, Valery Kharlamov and Arkady Chernyshev.

 The KHL Championship comprises two stages: the regular season and the playoffs.

 Structure of the First Stage of the Championship

 In the first stage of the Championship, each team plays two games against each of the teams (making it 52 games), plus 4 games against opponents from its division.
 Thus, each team will play a total of 56 games, after which the following are determined:

 Determining the Positions of Teams in the Standings at the End of the First Stage of the Championship

 The teams are given their final rankings in the Division, Conference and overall League standings according to the total number of points earned by the teams over the course of the First Stage of the Championship.

 In the event of two or more teams having the same number of points, the higher placing in the Division, Conference and League standings, current or final, is given to the team which has: